 An estimated 5.8 million Americans are diagnosed with Alzheimer’s disease and other forms of dementia.
 And these numbers are rapidly growing!

 According to the Alzheimer’s Association, it's become the sixth-leading cause of death in the United States.
 In fact, one in three seniors die from it.

 Alarming statistics reflect that those with Alzheimer’s are almost two-thirds female.
 In addition, older African-Americans are about twice as likely to have it compared with older whites.

 Alzheimer's and Dementia

-One in three seniors will die from Alzheimer's and/or other forms of dementia.
+One in three seniors die from Alzheimer's and/or other forms of dementia.

 These diseases are progressive leading to cognitive decline.
 Without getting your affairs in order, it becomes an even further struggle for you and your family.

 Additionally, this reduces the potentially emotional heavy burden on family members.
-Truth be told, none of us will ever cheat death.
+Truth be told, no one ever cheats death.
 What we can do is prepare and better manage our last days on our own terms.